VinaCapital Vietnam Opportunity Fund Repurchases Shares, Adjusts Voting Rights - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-VinaCapital Vietnam Opportunity Fund Limited AccumUSD ( (GB:VOF) ) just unveiled an update.
+VinaCapital Vietnam Opportunity Fund Limited AccumUSD ( (GB:VOF) ) has provided an announcement.

-VinaCapital Vietnam Opportunity Fund Limited announced the repurchase of 50,000 of its own ordinary shares, which will be held as treasury shares.
-This transaction adjusts the total number of voting rights to 130,813,895, a figure significant for shareholders in determining their interest notifications under FCA rules.
+VinaCapital Vietnam Opportunity Fund Limited has repurchased 118,000 of its own ordinary shares at GBP 4.55 each, which will be held as treasury shares.
+This transaction adjusts the total number of voting rights to 134,471,808, impacting shareholder calculations under the FCA Disclosure Guidance and Transparency Rules.

 Spark’s Take on GB:VOF Stock